ampotos/dynStruct/README.md

 Serialized file allow you to load data from a binary without having to redo the structure recovery.
 Serialized file also saved modification done to structures via the web ui.

 ### Recovery accuracy
 The recovering of structure is actually not always accurate but it can still give you a good idea of the internal structures of a program.
 Improving this will be the main goal in the following month.

+### Known issue
+For now the script dynStruct.py keep all loaded data from the json on memory in diverse objects.
+This mean for big json file (multiple hundred of Mo) the memory consumption of this script is very high and may even run out of memory, making the structure recovery process through dynStruct.py impossible.
+This is not a priority right now but in the future this issue will have a particular attention.

 ## Web interface
 DynStruct has a web interface which display raw data from the gatherer and the structures recovered by dynStruct.py